Security Survey Options

 In circumstances where you are offering an incentive or conducting a sensitive vote, you may want to prevent participants from taking a survey more than once.
 This setting works by placing a cookie on their browser when they submit a response.
 The next time the respondent clicks on the survey link, Qualtrics will see this cookie and not permit them to take the survey.

 “Prevent multiple submissions” is a great deterrent, but can be circumvented by savvy participants clearing their browser cookies, switching to a different web browser, or using a different device.
-With surveys that have a higher incentive to cheat, consider distributing your survey by email (which creates a unique, one-time use link for each participant) or by using an authenticator.
+With surveys that have a higher incentive to cheat, consider distributing your survey by email (which creates a unique, 1-time use link for each participant) or by using an authenticator.

 Some users may see an Action dropdown when they enable this setting.
 For more details, see the Prevent Multiple Submissions section of the Fraud Detection support page.